 During the conventional process of treating bacteria with an oxidizing biocide, “collateral” oxidation processes can wreak havoc with pH balances of the fluid, scaling tendencies, bacteria management, and other essential oilfield processes.
 In addition, the more powerful oxidants can be corrosive in nature, and if handled improperly, raise the risk of toxicity and flammability.
 Therefore, operators generally prefer to confine their use of oxidants to immediately prior to the frac and use more benign processes where possible to manage bacterial growth prior to the frac.

-CarboNet™ is in the business of helping forward-thinking oil and gas operators and midstream water treatment companies treat produced water for reuse in innovative ways that promote sustainability, reliability and efficiency.
+CarboNet™ water treatment is in the business of helping forward-thinking oil and gas operators and midstream water treatment companies treat produced water for reuse in innovative ways that promote sustainability, reliability and efficiency.

 Recycling produced water for future frac jobs helps lower much of the risk, cost and complexity of disposal.
 But the process creates some new challenges.